extrange/project-template/README.md

 - Python package management with Poetry
 - Pytest
 - [`src/` project layout][src-layout]
+- TODO run tests on commit
 - TODO Code coverage
-- TODO Much stricter ruff checks
 - TODO Dockerfile copy poetry venv
-- TODO run tests/pyright on commit
+- TODO consider linting commit messages for automated release generation

 To start using this template, click 'Use this template' on the top right.